fradriz/P1-ETL-Analytics/README.md

 ```

 - OBS I: I have downloaded, unzip and compress again some files with bzip2: `bzip2 WDIData.csv`
-- OBS II: Spark can split the compress data whith bzip2 (not with zip or gzip)
+- OBS II: Spark can split the compress data with bzip2 (not with zip or gzip)

 ### Close docker compose
+After finish, shut down the dockers containers by running:
 ```shell
 $ docker compose down
 [+] Running 4/4